EUGENE M. MCCARTHY, PHD GENETICS

 The town of Stockerau and the village of Niederfellabrunn lie just north of Vienna across the Danube.

-And a third, much briefer notice about an amphibian-human hybrid exists as well.
-It appeared on page 3 (column 4) of the November 12, 1885 issue of the Western sentinel, a newspaper published in Winston-Salem, North Carolina (source).
+And a fourth, much briefer notice about an anuran-human hybrid exists as well.
+It appeared on page 3, column 4, of the November 12, 1885, issue of the Western sentinel, a newspaper published in Winston-Salem, North Carolina (source).

 From Toplița in Hungary: While out on a walk in the Romanian village of Palota near Toplița, two women found on the street a bundled infant, which was shrieking at the top of its lungs.
 They picked it up and carried it to the notary, by whom it was unwrapped in the presence of the local doctor Michael Frisch.
 Those present were seized with a terrible horror, for a hideous freak, a middle thing between human and fish, came to light.
 Its upper body was that of a human infant, but from the waist down the body was completely that of a fish and, instead of feet, it had the complete tail of a fish, which the foundling wagged merrily to and fro.
 This hideous monstrosity was swaddled in linen and had around its neck a small purse containing five Austrian hundred crown bills and a piece of paper with the words in Romanian: “Tomme vereste!”
 (God keep thee!).
 Marie Roznan, a Romanian peasant, took the creature, which incidentally wept like an ordinary human infant, to nurse it.
 But it bit her breast with such force that it could not, with any amount of tugging, be removed.
 After much delay, she went to Dr. Frisch, but the resulting wound had already become gangrenous, and she had to undergo a serious operation.
 The monster had to be sent to the hospital in Budapest.